-Buying a yearling is a big investment, and everyone has hopes that their purchase will be a successful racehorse.
-Getting good advice on pedigree, conformation and the gait of the yearling are all important.
+Buying a yearling is a big investment, and everyone has high hopes that their purchase will go on to be a successful racehorse.
+Obtaining veterinary advice is an important step in ensuring you have all the relevant information at hand before the horse steps into the ring.

-Sales time is one of the busiest times of year for equine veterinarians.
-There are clinical examinations of yearlings, radiographs to read, and endoscopic examinations of the upper airway.
+Sales time is one of the busiest times of year for our equine veterinarians, with clinical examinations, radiographs to interpret, and videoendoscopic examinations of the upper airway to assess.

 The clinical examination initially involves evaluation of conformation, gait and symmetry.
 The eyes will be checked for abnormalities (such as cataracts), and that both eyes are visual.
 Any evidence of disease such as a high temperature or cough are noted, and the mouth will be examined for undershot jaw (parrot mouth).